-C&A, in collaboration with the Stark County Board of Mental Health and Addiction Recovery (SMHAR), Ohio Department of Mental Health and Addiction Services (OhioMHAS) and Substance Abuse and Mental Health Services Administration (SAMHSA) offer the following services to the local community: Early Childhood Mental Health Consultation (ECMHC), Ohio Preschool Expulsion Prevention Partnership (OPEPP) hotline, Incredible Years Dina Dinosaur, Positive Parenting Program (Triple P), All Stars Core, CAST (Coping and Support Training), LifeSkills Training, and Stark County Youth Led Prevention (SCYLP).
-Please read a brief description of each program:
+C&A, in collaboration with the Stark County Board of Mental Health and Addiction Recovery (StarkMHAR), Ohio Department of Mental Health and Addiction Services (OhioMHAS) and Substance Abuse and Mental Health Services Administration (SAMHSA) offer the following services to the local community.

+These programs in order of age group include: Early Childhood Mental Health Consultation (ECMHC), Ohio Preschool Expulsion Prevention Partnership (OPEPP) Hotline, Incredible Years Dina Dinosaur, LifeSkills Training, All Stars Core, CAST (Coping and Support Training), Stark County Youth Led Prevention (SCYLP) and Positive Parenting Program (Triple P), Below please find a brief description of each these programs: